KadDenuwara/TechGiants-Web-APP/README.md

 #### Comments
 - Enables users to leave feedback and engage in discussions about products through interactive commenting features.

-#### Delete / Edit posts
+#### Delete / Edit comments
-- Allows users to manage their listings by editing product details or removing items no longer for sale.
+- Allows users to manage their reviews by editing or removing.

-#### Random post
-- Enhances user engagement with a feature that presents random products to encourage exploration and discovery.

 ---